Hawksley Workman: For Him and the Girls (1999–2000)

 Workman released his first album in 1999 on his own label, Isadora Records and through Loose Music in Europe.
-This album, titled, For Him and the Girls, earned him comparisons to the likes of Tom Waits, Rheostatics and Harry Nilsson.
+This album, titled, For Him and the Girls, earned him comparisons to the likes of Tom Waits, Rheostatics, and Harry Nilsson.

 Workman has been known for his unusual and creative promotional materials as well as his music.
 Around the time of his debut release, he published a number of letters to "Isadora", a fictional lover, in the classified section of Toronto's NOW.
 (These letters were later published by ECW Press as the book Hawksley Burns for Isadora.)

 In 2000, Workman collaborated on an album called Chrome Reflection, credited to a band named Bird which also featured fellow Canadians Jason Collett and Andrew Cash.
 The album also featured performances by most of Workman's then current live band.

 (Last Night We Were) The Delicious Wolves (2001–2002)

 Workman's second album was released in 2001 through Isadora Records/Universal Music Canada.
 The album, titled (Last Night We Were) The Delicious Wolves, became Workman's breakthrough record both in Canada and Europe, spawning the singles "Striptease" and "Jealous of Your Cigarette".

-His record company press kit for The Delicious Wolves included such fanciful biographical details as sailing through the air on a kite, and learning music while working as a janitor at a tap dance academy.
+His record company press kit for The Delicious Wolves included such biographical details as sailing through the air on a kite, and learning music while working as a janitor at a tap dance academy.

 At the end of 2001, he also released an EP of self-penned Christmas-themed songs, Almost a Full Moon.

 In 2002, Workman was awarded the Juno Award for Best New Solo Artist and also received the award for Best Video for "Jealous of Your Cigarette".